Storyflow Logo

 Disco logo

-Best for: Cohort creators who want audience ownership.
-Not for: creators who want platform-driven discovery.
+Best for: cohort creators who want to own their audience.
+Not for: creators who want the platform to bring them students.

-Pros: Audience ownership, mature cohort features, strong community tools.
+Strengths: audience ownership, mature cohort tooling, strong community features.

-Verdict: Disco is the right pick for cohort creators who own their audience.
+Verdict: the right pick for cohort creators who already have an audience and want to keep it.

 Circle logo

-Best for: Creators whose primary product is community.
+Best for: creators whose primary product is the community.
 Not for: course-first creators.

-Cons: Course features are lighter than dedicated platforms, price scales with members.
+Limitations: course features are lighter than dedicated Stage 2 platforms, and pricing scales with member count.

 8. Mighty Networks (Best Courses Plus Community)